JesseHoekema/ascii-os/README.md

 Step 4: Enjoy

+And:
-And: If There Is A Bug Send It In The Issues Tab
+1. If There Is A Bug Send It In The Issues Tab
+2. Type Close To Close The App
+3. For More Info, Tips And Tricks Go To The Help Center In The Os